charlieb33/assignment-assist/README.md

 ## Key Index
 1. Title
 2. Sign Up/Log Out/User Info Section
-3. Log In
+3. Log In (if User is NOT Signed In)
-4. Register
+4. Register (if User is NOT Signed In)
 5. Course List
 6. Course Item
 7. Log In Form